Display to header level

-Jeannette Brugger, AICP, PP prepared this tool.
+Jeannette Brugger, AICP, PP wrote the first edition (2010).
 Nate Lotze made substantial updates and revisions for the second edition (2019).

 Nothing contained in this or any other document available at ConservationTools.org is intended to be relied upon as legal advice or to create an attorney-client relationship.
 The material presented is generally provided in the context of Pennsylvania law and, depending on the subject, may have more or less applicability elsewhere.
 There is no guarantee that it is up to date or error free.

 Text may be excerpted and reproduced with acknowledgement of WeConservePA.